nats-io/jetstream-leaf-nodes-demo/README.md

 About the delivery prefix.
 You are essentially creating a stream that copies from one account in a domain to another account in another domain.
 Thus I'd recommend that the delivery prefix consists of all these parts: type, from account, from domain, to account, to domain, importing stream name.

-There you go, it's working see on the left hand side.
+There you go, you can see it's working on the left hand side.

 ```txt
 > watch -n 1 "nats --context=hub --creds keys/creds/OP/HUBACC/imp.creds s report ; \